Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 I normally use the EU-US-most used filter in combination with my extension's own adblocking filter to reduce the number of rules in my safe-surfing profile (Chrome with all website permissions on block except image, sound and scripts) and as main filter (together with my other filters) in my default profile (browser in default settings for maximum compatibility) with my other filter lists (less than 3000 rules in total) used for visiting (trusted) bookmarked websites.

                                 WHY USE A LIMITED ADVERTISING AND TRACKING NETWORKS BLOCK LIST?
 In advertising the number one (Google) has a marketshare of around 40 percent, Facebook the number two hits the 20% mark while the number three (Comscore) just has a little over 2.5% marketshare.
-For comparison Amazon with its huge webstore generates about the same advertising traffic on its own website.
+For comparison Amazon with its huge webstore enerates about the same advertising traffic on its own website.
 Number 100 on this list is probably used at the top 5000 websites of the Alexa Top 300.000 websites, while number 500 may only track you on 250 websites of the Alexa Top 10.000.000.
-This is why the small Mv3 list is probably as effective as the experimental large list (with less chance on False Positives/Website breakage).
+This is why the small Mv3 list is probably as effective as the experimental large list (with less chance on false positives or website breakage).

 A study performed by Brave supports above claim: https://brave.com/the-mounting-cost-of-stale-ad-blocking-rules/
 A quote from that study "WE FOUND THAT ONLY 201 RULES ACCOUNTED FOR 90% OF THE BLOCKING ACTIVITY"